FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Methodology

 \subsection{Material Properties}

 BIKED provides a categorical ``material'' parameter consisting of one of six material classes.
 The breakdown of bicycle frames by material in the original dataset is shown in Figure~\ref{fig:materials}.
-Three of these, steel, aluminum, and titanium are isotropic while carbon and bamboo are anisotropic.
+Three of these (steel, aluminum, and titanium) are isotropic\footnote{We acknowledge that manufacturing processes, including those used for bicycle frame tubing, can introduce anisotropic properties in a material.
+Modeling anisotropic behavior was deemed to be outside of the scope of this work, and we acknowledge that this simplification may cause minor inaccuracies.} while carbon and bamboo are anisotropic.
 Since anisotropic materials are difficult to simulate without additional information about material orientation, we replace bamboo and carbon fiber, as well as the unspecified ``other'' category with aluminum.
 BIKED does not specify the alloy of steel, aluminum, and titanium used in bicycle models.
-Therefore, we select material properties of steel, aluminum, and titanium that are representative of common bicycle tube alloys.
-We select steel properties common of a heat-treated chrome-molybdenum steel such as AISI 4130 Steel, which is a rough average of the steels used in bicycle fabrication.
+Therefore, we select material properties of steel, aluminum, and titanium that are generally characteristic of common bicycle tube alloys.
+We select steel properties common for a heat-treated chrome-molybdenum steel such as AISI 4130 Steel, which is fairly representative of the steels used in bicycle fabrication.
 We select aluminum and titanium properties of 6061-T6 aluminum and Ti-6Al-4V, respectively, which are two of the most commonly used alloys in the industry.
-These properties are summarized in Table~\ref{tab:materials}
+These properties are summarized in Table~\ref{tab:materials}.